Use of Complex Lie Symmetries for Linearization of Systems of Differential Equations - II: Partial Differential Equations: Conclusion

-It is also hoped that Penrose's \textquotedblleft complex magic\textquotedblright\ can be further extended to \textquotedblleft \textit{hypercomplex magic} \textquotedblright\ by using hypercomplex variables (e.g. quaternions, octonions, Clifford or Grassman variables) that should provide hypercomplex Lie symmetries.
-These can then be used to reduce the order, linearize and solve a large class of systems of four PDEs by using a scalar ODE in hypercomplex variables.
-It is further expected that the non-commutative behavior of hypercomplex variables will yield a non-trivial generalization of Lie's work.
+It is also hoped that \textquotedblleft complex magic\textquotedblright\ can be further extended to \textquotedblleft \textit{hypercomplex magic} \textquotedblright\ by introducing hypercomplex variables (e.g. quaternions, octonions, Clifford or Grassmanian variables) that may result in hypercomplex Lie symmetries.
+Then, these can be used to reduce the order, linearize and solve large classes of systems of PDEs.
+It is hoped that non-commutative behavior of hypercomplex variables may yield non-trivial generalization of Lie's work.
 Further, use of the hypercomplex Lie symmetries in geometric calculus \cite{hes} may result in non-trivial physical implications.

-In P-I, we used CLS analysis to construct linearizability criteria for certain systems of nonlinear RODEs by considering r-CODEs.
-An r-CODE is a complex ODE in a single complex function of one real variable that yields a system of two RODEs.
-The linearization of r-CODEs directly gives linearizability criteria for systems of RODEs corresponding to those r-CODEs \cite{Ali2}.
-Again, the use of hypercomplex variables should yield linearizability criteria for systems of four ODEs.
-The possibilities to extend Lie's programme of linearizing nonlinear differential equations, and determining which equations can be so reduced, seem endless.
-We have only touched the tip of the iceberg.
+In paper - I, we have also used CLS analysis in constructing linearizability criteria for certain systems of nonlinear RODEs by considering r-CODEs.
+An\ r-CODE\ is complex ordinary differential equations in a single complex function of one real variable that yields a system of two nonlinear RODEs.
+The linearization of r-CODEs directly gives linearizability criteria for systems of RODEs corresonding to those r-CODEs \cite{Ali2}.

-\textbf{Acknowledgments}
+\section{\textbf{Acknowledgments}}

-SA is most grateful to NUST and DECMA in providing financial assistance for his stay at Wits University, South Africa, where this work was done.
+\qquad SA is most grateful to NUST and DECMA in providing finnacial assistance for his stay at Wits University, South Africa, where this work was done.
 AQ acknowledges the School of Computational and Applied Mathematics (DECMA) for funding his stay at the university.